-- Target at least a 15% reduction of the benchmark investable universe by excluding companies identified as not having sustainable business practices.
+- Exclude companies identified as not having sustainable business practices.
 This is achieved through a set of exclusions, which identify controversial business activities and ESG laggards i.e. companies rated poorly based on their management of ESG risks within their business. - Engage with companies to gather a forward-looking insight into management of ESG risks, opportunities and actively influence the management of these factors in line with best practice standards. - Target an equal or better ESG score compared to the benchmark. - Target a lower carbon intensity than the benchmark.